WastefulNick/npst-2020/README.md

 RETUR
 ```

-It reads until there is a nullbyte in the input `LIK r2, r10`, where r2 is the current input byte and r10 is 0x00.
+It reads until there is a nullbyte in the input, `LIK r2, r10`, where r2 is the current input byte and r10 is 0x00.
 When it hits a nullbyte, it jumps to `lest_ferdig`, which returns it to the line `TUR tell_pingviner`.
 We can then fill the `input_buffer` with the code we want to execute, and then overwrite the line `TUR tell_pingviner` with a jump (HOPP) to the start of the input_buffer.
 To be able to jump we need to know the line number of the input_buffer, I did this by bruteforcing.
 In the start of `input_buffer` I wrote code that simply reads out the data in line 0x06, which is the line where the flag is.
 Since we know that the flag data ends with 0x00, we can read until we hit this value.
 This is the code I write to the start of the `input_buffer`, along with their opcodes.
 ```
 04 02   LAST r2         ; loads the value at line held in r0 into r2 (r0 is set to 0x06, the line of the flag)
 07 2a   LIK r10, r2     ; if the value in r2 is 0x00, we've read the entire flag and can stop the program.